2.2 mile out and back through redwoods to a manzanita-studded knoll. Can

 camping in any of the Año Nuevo units, but you can camp at Costanoa.

 Parking for a few cars in a broad pullout.
 No parking or entrance fees.

 No facilities (maps, drinking water, restrooms, or pay phone).
 No designated

 handicapped parking, and the trail is not suitable for wheelchairs.You can

 get more info about the park at the Año Nuevo State Reserve headquarters,

-about 3 miles further south (from Whitehouse Road) on Highway 1.
+about 3 miles further south (from Whitehouse Road) on CA 1.